riccardoforzan/SE-2021/L01-GoogleKotlinPlayground.md

 }
 ```

-To see more examples: <a href=https://developer.android.com/codelabs/kotlin-bootcamp-generics/#3>Kotlin Bootcamp</a>
+To see more examples: [Kotlin Bootcamp](https://developer.android.com/codelabs/kotlin-bootcamp-generics/#3)

 ## Bootcamp 6 - Functional manipulation